Reduction theory for Fuchsian groups with cusps: Teichm uller space

 The following theorem may be considered a converse to \Cref{thm:FG-qip}:

-\begin{thm} Given a signature $(g; m_1,m_2,\dots, m_r;t\ge 1)$ and a marked quasi-ideal polygon~$\Fc$, the group~$\G$ generated by the side-pairing transformations of~$\Fc$ is a Fuchsian group of the first kind with this signature, and~$\G$ is a free product of cyclic groups generated by the independent generators. \end{thm} \begin{proof} As mentioned, quasi-ideal polygons satisfy properties (1)--(5*).
-The quadruple $\{\G_i, \Fc_i, T_i, J \}$ forms a free combination of cyclic groups.
+\begin{thm} Given a signature $(g; m_1,m_2,\dots, m_r;t\ge 1)$ and a marked quasi-ideal polygon~$\Fc$, the group~$\G$ generated by the side-pairing transformations of~$\Fc$ is a Fuchsian group of the first kind with this signature, and~$\G$ is a free product of cyclic groups generated by the independent generators. \end{thm} \begin{proof} The quasi-ideal polygon $\Fc$ is a \Tdef{} of a canonical quasi-ideal polygon $\Fc^*$.
+We now denote the quadruple~\eqref{quadruple} for the canonical polygon by $(\G^*_j, \Fc^*_j, T^*_j, J)$.
+By construction, $\G_j = h \circ \G_j^* \circ h^{-1}$ are cyclic groups obtained from independent generators $T_j = h \circ T_j^* \circ h^{-1}$, with fundamental domains $\Fc_j$ that are \Tdef{} of $\Fc_j^*$.
+Therefore, the quadruple $(\G_j, \Fc_j, T_j, J)$ forms a free combination of cyclic groups.

 The cycle relations, including the classical parabolic cusp condition (5*), are satisfied, so by Poincar\'e's Polygon Theorem~$\G$ is a Fuchsian group.
 The finiteness of the hyperbolic area of~$\Fc$ implies that it is of the first kind~\cite[Theorem~4.5.2]{Katok-book}, in which case the limit set of~$\G$ is the entire~$\S$.
 Since the limit set of~$\G$ is the closure of fixed points of the hyperbolic elements of~$\G$ \cite[Theorem~3.4.4]{Katok-book}, the closure of fixed points of the hyperbolic elements is already dense in~$\S$, hence condition (1) of Tukia's Theorem is satisfied and the result follows. \end{proof}

 The following theorem is not used for the proof of the main theorem, but it is of independent interest. \begin{thm} Given a signature $(g;m_1,\dots,m_r;t\ge 1)$, the space of marked quasi-ideal polygons for that signature (up to orientation-preserving isometries of~$\D$) is homeomorphic to the Teichm\"uller space $\mathcal{T}(\G)$ of Fuchsian groups~$\G$ with this signature, and therefore to $\R^{6g-6+2(r+t)}$. \end{thm}